What To Do in Gatlinburg & Pigeon Forge in September

 Live Music

-There’s plenty of bluegrass later this month, and you can get the month started with a taste of that special sound on September 1 at the Heritage Center in Townsend, on the Quiet Side of the Smokies.
-Local band Pistol Creek Catch of the Day offers a Friday night show to get the month started.
-The Heritage Center is a local gem and offers shows every week.
+There’s plenty of bluegrass later this month, and you can get the month started with a taste of that special sound on September 6 and September 20 at the Heritage Center in Townsend, on the Quiet Side of the Smokies, with their Friday night shows.
+The Heritage Center is a local gem and offers shows throughout the summer and fall.

 Back to Top